 - Koishikawa Koraku-en Garden

 After our arrival in Tokyo those taking the ASA ‘designated’ flight will be transferred in a private vehicle to the Keio Plaza hotel located in the Shinjuku district.

-After time to rest at the hotel, we begin our tour with a visit to the Japanese Imperial Palace Plaza, the home of the reigning emperor of Japan and his family.
+After time to rest at the hotel, we begin our tour with a visit to the Japanese Imperial Palace Plaza.
+As the home of the reigning emperor of Japan and his family most of the complex is strictly private.
+However, the Higashi Gyo-en, or East Garden, was opened to the public in 1968 and provides an attractive environment in which to stroll and relax.
 We enter via the Nijubashi, where two picturesque bridges span the moat.
-The Higashi Gyo-en, or East Garden, was opened to the public in 1968 and provides an attractive environment in which to stroll and relax.

 We then visit a rare surviving 17th-century strolling garden, located in the west of the city.
 Koishikawa Koraku-en was designed in part by Zhu Shun Shui, a Ming dynasty refugee from China, and the garden recreates both Japanese and Chinese landscapes.
 Here we find waterfalls, ponds, stone lanterns, a small lake with gnarled pines and humped bridges.

 Tonight we enjoy a light dinner together at our hotel.
 (Overnight Tokyo) D